Some Rich Republicans Don’t Get It

 In the context of free enterprise, ethical and moral obligations, though subjective, are irrevocably linked to wealth and Liberty.
 How we respond to those obligations will, in large measure, determine whether our Republic can transcend the “Fatal Cycle of Democracy”: From bondage to spiritual faith; From spiritual faith to courage; From courage to Liberty (Rule of Law); From Liberty to abundance; From abundance to complacency; From complacency to apathy; From apathy to dependence; From dependence back into bondage (rule of men).

 Though my friend’s investment partner has the legal right to accumulate wealth making “payday loans,” that does not exclude ethical and moral questions regarding how he makes his money and to what benefit or detriment of others.
-He is free to make and dispense with his wealth as his conscience prescribes, as we all should be, but he is not free from his ethical and moral obligations as they pertain to the future of Liberty.
+He is free to make and dispense with his wealth as his conscience dictates, as we all should be, but he is not free from his ethical and moral obligations as they pertain to the future of Liberty.

 Unfortunately, too many wealthy Americans insulate and isolate themselves from the overarching ethical and moral dictates that inform the consciences of most our Patriot countrymen.
 They are content to let grassroots Patriots carry the burden of sustaining the Liberty foundation of free enterprise, and they do so at great expense to the future of Liberty.